-White Pizza with Sweet Potato and Carmelized Onions
+White Pizza with Sweet Potato, Onions, and Olives

 - 3 to 4 cloves garlic, thinly sliced

-Heat the oil in a medium skillet.
-Add the onions and saute over medium-low heat until limp.
-Add the garlic and continue to saute until the onion is deep golden, stirring frequently, about 15 minutes.
-If using the portabella, add after about 10 minutes, continuing to saute until it is softened and the onions golden, stirring occasionally.
+- Heat the oil in a medium skillet.
+Add the onions and sauté over medium-low heat until limp.
+Add the garlic and continue to sauté until the onion is deep golden, stirring frequently, about 15 minutes.

-While the onions are cooking, peel the sweet potato, then quarter it lengthwise.
-Slice it 1/4 inch thick.
-Place in a lightly oiled small baking pan in a single layer.
+- While the onions are cooking, peel the sweet potato and cut into small dice.
+Place in a small mixing bowl and toss with the olive oil.
+Arrange in a lightly oiled or parchment-lined small baking pan.
 Bake for 15 minutes, or until just tender and lightly roasted, about 15 minutes.
 Stir every 5 minutes or so.
 Remove from the oven when done.

-Puree the tofu with the salt in a food processor or with an immersion blender in its container.
+- Puree the tofu with the nondairy milk and salt in a food processor or with an immersion blender in its container.

 - Place the crust on a baking sheet or a pizza stone.
 Spread the pureed tofu evenly over the surface of the crust with a baking spatula.
 Sprinkle with the vegan cheese.

 - Layer the onion mixture evenly over the cheese layer.
 Scatter the roasted sweet potato pieces over the onion layer, followed by the olives.